Borderland (John Mark McMillan album): Release and promotion

+Critical reception

-Critical receptionBorderland garnered critical acclaim from eleven music critics ratings and reviews.
+Borderland garnered critical acclaim from eleven music critics ratings and reviews.
 At New Release Tuesday, Mary Nikkel rated the album four-and-a-half stars out of five, saying that release is "not to be missed" because it contains "an exquisite blend of indie and church music sensibilities, vibing with folk trends one moment and reverent choral traditions the next without ever feeling like it leans too heavily on convention."
 Holly Etchison of The Blue Indian rated the album ten out of ten stars, writing that "Borderland is a rare definition, honed and heard by a musician on the cusp, surveying it before and with us and handing it back."
 At Worship Leader, Andrea Hunter rated the album four-and-a-half stars out of five, stating that " In the tradition of classics like Orbison, Dylan, and Cash, McMillan arrests and captivates with timeless artistry."
 Rob Houston of HM rated the album four-and-a-half stars out of five, writing that "Borderland is his best work to date."
 At Indie Vision Music, Josh Hamm rated the album a perfect five stars, stating that McMillian "has taken his music to another level" on the release that is "Richly resonant and powerfully vibrant", which is "the perfect blend of style and substance."
 Eric Landfried rated the album four-and-a-half tocks, writing that McMillan did not adhere to "the same, well-worn groove" on this release because he is one of those rare "musicians that can create music that stirs the heart and write lyrics that can feed the soul."